ChanderG/c-compiler/README.md

 Note the order of the terms, putting the .c/.s file at the last will fail to compile.

 If the program is being compiled in the same folder, you don't have to include any header to use the functions.

+###Some additional comments
+As the project started out as a C project char* was extensively used.
+Now to simplify as more and more C++ features are being used, the migration to std::string is slowly being done.